 Unfortunately, that's what gives this sauce it's alfredo feel, so leaving it out would alter the flavor.
 If you have a favorite vegan or dairy-free parmesan cheese, adding that in place of the nutritional yeast would be your best bet.

-Money-Saving Tips for this Alfredo Sauce Recipe:
+Money-Saving Tips for this Dairy Free Alfredo Sauce:

 - Buy whole potatoes.
 Not the pre-mashed stuff.
 Not only are they cheaper, but you also control what goes in them.